uddisharma/drawdeck/README.md

-# BoardSphere
+# Drawdeck

-BoardSphere is a Miro-inspired collaborative whiteboarding tool that enables users to brainstorm, organize ideas, and collaborate visually on interactive boards, supporting a seamless and creative team workflow.
+Drawdeck is a Miro-inspired collaborative whiteboarding tool that enables users to brainstorm, organize ideas, and collaborate visually on interactive boards, supporting a seamless and creative team workflow.

 ## Features